About the Graduate Assistant Program

 - Human Resources and Payroll Services

 Graduate Assistants (GA) provide academic and program support to academic, administrative or service units of the university.
 GA responsibilities may be administrative in nature and consist of duties not directly related to teaching or research (such as program planning, working with student groups, and assisting with the administrative duties of an office).

 Graduate Assistants provide support in the department with research related work, program support or assisting with lab set-up and equipment maintenance, classroom set-up and other program related research or administrative work.

 Students seeking appointments to graduate assistant positions must be accepted to a graduate degree program.
 Newly accepted graduate students must have an undergraduate GPA of 3.0 or better.
 Current graduate students must have a graduate GPA of 3.5 or better.
 Two letters of recommendation attesting to their work history are required.

-The appointment and award include a tuition and fees waiver for 12 semester hours of graduate work to be completed within the academic year of the appointment.
-Tuition and fees waivers cannot be carried over to subsequent years.
+- A tuition and fee waiver for 12 credits of graduate work to be completed within the academic year of appointment.
+Tuition and fee waivers cannot be carried over to subsequent academic years.

 10 Hour a Week Option

-Graduate Assistants hired to work part-time work 10 hours a week and are paid $5,400 for the academic year.
-Part-time assistants also receive a tuition and fees waiver for 6 semester hours of graduate work to be completed within the academic year of the appointment.
+- A tuition and fee waiver for 6 credits of graduate work to be completed within the academic year of appointment.

 Tuition and fees waivers do not apply to Undergraduate Courses, Independent Studies, Directed Studies, Field Work, or other special scheduling courses.